AgoraIO/Agora-WordPress/README.md

 ![WP Agora.io Settings Page](/assets/screenshot-3.png?raw=true "WP Agora.io Settings Page")

 ## Frequently Asked Questions ##
-1.  *Q:* Why don't my proect credentials (App ID and App Certificate) get saved when I input them on the Settings tab?
+1.  *Q:* Why don't my project credentials (App ID and App Certificate) get saved when I input them on the Settings tab?

-  *A:* The issue happens when the AppID and App Certificate fail to save to the database.
-This could be occurring for a few different reasons.
-One of the more common issues is conflicts with plugins.
+  *A:* This could be occurring for a few different reasons, one of the more common issues is conflicts with plugins.
 To test if it is a plugin conflict, please disable all plugins except for Agora.
 Then, try to save your AppID and App Certificate.

   > If this does not resolve the issue and your App ID and App Certificate are still not getting stored, please file a support ticket: https://agora-ticket.agora.io